itaikatz/itaikatz.github.io/_posts/2017-03-29-topography.md

 * Improving satellite navigation, such as GPS
 * Optimizing position of RF sources (e.g. cell towers)

 For this example we'll use a DEM to create a topographic map of Costa Rica.
 Costa Rica is an especially interesting example as it contains a variety of surface features ranging from relatively flat plains to rugged peaks.
-After collecting

 To begin, we'll need to collect raw topographical data.
 Fortunately, NASA has taken care of this for us with the [Shuttle Radar Topography Mission](http://www2.jpl.nasa.gov/srtm/) (SRTM), a research effort that collected global elevation data with a resolution of 30 m per pixel.